tencent cloud

 Input userId and roomId

-Click the Enter Room button to enter the room
+Click Enter Room to enter the room

 6. After entering the room, you can invite others to experience TRTC's web-based audio and video communication feature by sharing the invitation link.